containers/ContainerPlumbing/speakers.md

 ## Deadlines

-Please submit your proposal by February 21, 2022, at 23:59 UTC (7pm Eastern).
+Please submit your proposal by January 23, 2023, at 23:59 UTC (7pm Eastern).

-We will chose which proposals get selected by February 25rd and inform all speakers.
+We will chose which proposals get selected by February 8th and inform all speakers.

 The conference will take place March 22 and 23, from 1400 UTC to 1900 UTC each day.